Clicky

 The Gauge

-The gauge for the Sparks is simple and tells you everything you need.
+The gauge for the Sparks is simple and tells you what you need.

 The display on the Spark shows the following: